The one with the very long chase sequence. And SPIDERS!!!

 - Load-Bearing Boss: Crossed with Made of Explodium.
 When The Great One dies, her underground lair explodes, which brings down half the mountain it's beneath.

-- Lost Colony: the human colony on Metebelis III.
+- Lost Colony: The human colony on Metebelis III.

 - Magicians Are Wizards: Clegg is a stage magician with real psychic abilities.

 - More Expendable Than You: Benton tries this in Part 2.
 The Doctor shoots him down immediately.